position-pal/Documentation/content/docs/2-domain-analysis/1-functional-requirements.md

 <em>

 1. As a logged user \
-      I want to connecto to a group \
+   I want to connect to a group \
    So that I can communicate with other group members

 2. As a group member \
    I want to send a message to the group \
    So that I can communicate with other group members

 3. As a group member \
    I want to disconnect from the group \
    So that I can no longer communicate with other group members

 </em>

 ## Acceptance tests

 Following BDD principles, starting from the above user stories, a set of acceptance test specifications have been defined.
 These specifications are written in Gherkin using [Cucumber](https://cucumber.io), providing a structured and human-readable format that facilitates communication between stakeholders, even for those who have not a technical background.
-Moreover, they serve end-to-end tests, ensuring that the system meets the defined requirements while aligning with end users' expectations and needs (see the [Validation section](/docs/6-validation/validation/) for more details about tests).
+Moreover, they serve end-to-end tests, ensuring that the system meets the defined requirements while aligning with end final users' expectations and needs (see the [Validation section](/docs/6-validation/validation/) for more details about tests).
 By leveraging this approach, the tests remain clear, maintainable, and closely tied to business objectives.

 ### User Management